-An appointment will then be sent to the patient by post.
+An appointment will then be sent to the patient.

-The patient must bring the specimen directly to Andrology reception in the Department of Reproductive Medicine, Old Saint Mary’s Hospital on Oxford Road, Manchester, M13 9WL (if using Sat Nav enter post code M13 0JH), on weekdays between the hours of 8.30 am – 3.00 pm, within 1 hour of producing the specimen.
+The patient must bring the specimen directly to Andrology reception in the Department of Reproductive Medicine, Old Saint Mary’s Hospital on Oxford Road, Manchester, M13 9WL (if using Sat Nav enter post code M13 0JH), at their appointment time.

 Retrograde semen analysis